McStasMcXtrace/McCode/INSTALL-McStas/Linux/debian/README.md

 sudo apt-get update
 ```

+# Debian only:
+On Debian you will further have to install the non-free repository to have access to all McStas tool parts.
+See https://wiki.debian.org/SourcesList

 # Look for McStas packages to install
 ```bash
 mcstas@debian:~$ apt-cache search mcstas | grep -v 2.0 |grep -v 2.1 | grep -v 2.2 | grep -v 2.3 | grep -v 2.4